-Three townhouse models are provided for the 76 units, with both front- and rear-loaded units: the "Magothy," the "Patuxent," and the "Live & Work."
-The models are each three stories with two-car garages, but differ in width.
+Three townhouse models are proposed for the 76 units, with both front- and rear-loaded units: the "Magothy," the "Patuxent," and the "Live & Work."
+The models are each three stories, but differ in width.
 The Magothy and the Live & Work models are 20 feet wide and rear-loaded units, while the Patuxent model is 24 feet wide and front-loaded.
+The Magothy and Patuxent models will have two-car garages, while the Live & Work model will have one-car garages.
 All rear-loaded units will be served by alleys, while all front-loaded units will be served by private streets.
 All models will come in multiple façade variations and incorporate a variety of materials, including brick and vinyl siding.
 Shutters, decks, bay windows, canopies, and other architectural details are included in the façade design and add appropriate visual interest.
-Conditions have been provided herein requiring the applicant to label the Magothy model as 20 feet wide and the Patuxent model as 24 feet wide on the DSP, to revise the architectural elevations and DSP to indicate a maximum mean height of 36 feet for each townhouse model, and to provide standards or notes for fences, decks, and sheds on the DSP coversheet.
-In no event shall fences of chain link fabrication be permitted.
+Conditions have been provided herein to requiring the applicant to label the Magothy model as 20 feet wide and the Patuxent model as 24 feet wide on the DSP, and to provide standards or notes for fences, decks, and sheds on the DSP coversheet.

-Several dwelling units within the development will have views of the recreational facilities on Parcel I. These include 10 front-loaded Patuxent models (labeled as Lots 1 through 10 within Block B) and 8 rear-loaded Magothy models (labeled as Lots 15 through 22 within Block B).
+Several dwelling units within the proposed development will have views of the proposed recreational facilities on Parcel I. These include 10 front-loaded Patuxent models (labeled as Lots 1 through 10 within Block B) and 8 rear-loaded Magothy models (labeled as Lots 15 through 22 within Block B).
 These units will be partially screened from the recreational facilities by appropriate landscaping, but a condition has been provided herein to enhance the architectural material of these particular units.
-This condition requires that the applicant provide an 18-inch watertable of brick, stone, or masonry treatment for the rear elevations of Lots 1 through 10 on Block B; and provide full brick, stone, or masonry treatment on the first floor of the front elevations of Lots 15 through 22 of Block B.
+This condition requires that the applicant provide full brick, stone, or masonry treatment on the first floor for the rear elevations of Lots 1 through 10 on Block B and the front elevations of Lots 15 through 22 of Block B.